 WORKFORCE DEVELOPMENT WORKSHOPS*

-2. Contact your SDRC Service coordinator to discuss your interest in the workshop and the possibility of getting a "purchase of service" to fund the workshop.
+2. SDRC Consumers: Please contact your service coordinator to discuss your interest in the workshop and the possibility of getting a "purchase of service" to fund the workshop.
 If one of these workshops support the IPP goals or and IPP addendum, the SDRC will need to send Beacons:

-After these items have been submitted, a Beacons representative will contact you to set up a meeting to review the Application Form and answer any questions.
+After these items have been submitted or received, a Beacons representative will contact you to set up an intake or screening meeting to review the application and materials.

 All workshops include:

 • creation of online "forever" tools such as accommodation plans, job application templates, and customized letters for employers,

 • meetings with local employers to discuss hiring needs and practices,